ninjaprox/NVActivityIndicatorView/README.md

 NVActivityIndicatorView(frame: frame, type: type, color: color, padding: padding)
 ```

 Any of the last three arguments can be omitted.
-If an argument is omitted it will use the default values which are white, .Pacman, 0 for color, type and padding respectively.
+If an argument is omitted it will use the default values which are white, .BallSpinFadeLoader, 0 for color, type and padding respectively.
 Therefore, you can also create NVActivityIndicatorView using any of the following:

 - Specify only frame, type and color